 This work represents over four years of collaborative effort by all those who have contributed to the Guidelines Work Group.
-Our new guidelines would not have been possible without the leadership of Madeleine Noland from LG Electronics, chair of the Guidelines Work Group, who has managed to keep the group focused on the target, the "Guidelines" that I hope you will enjoy reading today.
+Our new guidelines would not have been possible without the leadership of Jim DeFilippis from Fraunhofer, chair of the Guidelines Work Group, who has managed to keep the group focused on the target, the "Guidelines" that I hope you will enjoy reading.